cackle-rs/cackle/HOW_IT_WORKS.md

 * We add `-Funsafe-code` unless `cackle.toml` says that the crate is allowed to use unsafe.
 * We override the linker used by rustc so that we can wrap that as well.

+Once `rustc` finishes, we parse the `deps` file to locate all source files read by `rustc`.
+We then scan these for the `unsafe` token.
+This is an additional layer of unsafe detection besides adding `-Funsafe-code` since `-Funsafe-code` is insufficient to prevent some uses of unsafe.

 ## Wrapping the linker

 The code for this is `proxy_linker` in src/proxy/subprocess.rs.